linkedin/pygradle/docs/getting-started.md

 Observant readers will realize that mirroring and enhancing open source artifacts could be very tedious.
 It is.
 So, we've built tooling to make this
-easier: [pivy-importer](pivy-importer.md) helps create Ivy metadata for a given project that is suitable for publication to your archives hosting server of choice.
+easier: [pivy-importer](pivy-importer.md) helps create Ivy metadata for a given project that is suitable for publication to your artifact hosting server of choice.

 Please note, pivy-importer is a tool provided as-is, and was only used for